See this post for why I have developed an interest in this.

 In a nutshell, the water vapour, carbon dioxide and oxygen soak up some infrared causing those various valleys in the graphs (and global warming), and ozone soaks up the more nasty UV.

 Not quite sure what causes the big difference between the surface and extraterrestrial spectra in the visible part.
-The ASTM profile I am working to is at a 37° tilt, so that is a ~20% reduction in the direct irradiance power (cos 37° = 0.8) which account for quite a bit of it.
+The ASTM profile I am working to is at a 37° tilt, so that is a ~20% reduction in the direct irradiance power (cos 37° = 0.8) which would account for quite a bit of it.
+Perhaps?
 I am not sure where cloud cover (reflecting away stuff) comes into the ‘standard atmosphere’ either.
 For another time.